kamyarghiam/kalshi_bot/README.md

 ### RUNNING TESTS

-To run tests, simply run `pytest`.
+To run tests, simply run `pytest -n auto`.
 There are three layers of testing: unit testing, integration testing, and functional testing.
 Unit testing is for testing very small units of the code.
 Integration testing tests connections between different parts of the code.
 Functional testing will be reserved for communication with the Kalshi exchange.
 Functional testing basically runs unit and integration tests, but instead of hitting the local "fake" Kalshi exchange that we wrote, it hits the demo Kalshi exchange.
 Please use functional tests sparingly, since we don't want to hit the Kalshi exchange a lot.
 This is why we set up a local fake instance of Kalshi for most of our testing.
-If you want to run funtional tests against the demo env in Kalshi, run `pytest --functional`.
+If you want to run funtional tests against the demo env in Kalshi, run `pytest -n auto --functional`.
 You can also get a coverage report with missed lines by running:

 ```
 coverage erase &&
-pytest --cov=src/ tests/ --cov-append &&
+pytest -n auto --cov=src/ tests/ --cov-append &&
 coverage report --show-missing --skip-covered
 ```